FAQs and how to choose

 "When will it get to me?"

-In-stock items (the default bore of each mouthpiece) ship within a day or two and ship from San Francisco via UPS.
+In-stock items (the default bore of each mouthpiece) generally ship within a day or two and ship from San Francisco via UPS; exceptions will be noted in the product pages.
 If you order express they get sent 2-day air.
 Regular shipping is UPS ground.
 International orders are calculated at checkout and you can choose your carrier.
 If you have questions just email us and we'll get you a shipping time estimate.

 Special orders ship in 3-4 weeks.
 We can (sometimes) go faster in an emergency since we have the production equipment available, please get in touch if you have special circumstances.